hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-onu1710-1g.md

 {% include alert.html content="This device has extremely poor security practices and should not be used in any environment where it may be reachable by untrusted parties." alert="Warning" icon="svg-warning" color="red" %}

 - **Undocumented default credentials**: The `admin` account (`super&123`) is not mentioned in any FS.com documentation but has full administrative access.
 The firmware also contains references to additional accounts (`adsl`/`xponadmin`, `xponadmin`/`xponre@1t3k`) in inactive backup config files and hardcoded code paths.
 These were not usable but are likely leftovers from the Realtek SDK.
+- **Hardcoded backdoor password**: The password `bDcom@123` is hardcoded in the firmware and cannot be changed.
+It grants access as `admin` to the web interface.
+On telnet it is accepted for **any** supplied username, including nonexistent ones, and results in a `root` shell.
 - **Unencrypted management protocols**: Both the web interface (HTTP port 80) and Telnet (port 23) transmit credentials and configuration in cleartext.
 Both are enabled by default.
 - **Arbitrary script upload and execution**: The `vermod.asp` page has an "Import" form that posts to `/boaform/formImportOMCIShell`.
 The handler writes the uploaded file to `/tmp/omcishell` and executes it immediately via `system("/bin/sh /tmp/omcishell")`.
 Likely an intentional debug feature that allows the `admin` user to execute commands as root without going through telnet.
 - **Privilege escalation via auth realm mismatch**: The Boa web server maps `/` to admin credentials and `/boaform/admin` to user credentials.
 Admin-only handlers like `formImportOMCIShell` can be reached by the low-privilege `user` account by requesting `/boaform/admin/formImportOMCIShell` instead.
 This gives the unprivileged account full root access.